-- (i) Purpose of the Loan: Loan against shares, debentures and bonds may be granted to individuals to meet contingencies and personal needs or for subscribing to new or rights issues of shares / debentures / bonds or for purchase in the secondary market, against the security of shares / debentures / bonds held by the individual. - (ii) Amount of advance: Loans against the security of shares, debentures and bonds should not exceed the limit of Rupees ten lakhs per individual if the securities are held in physical form and Rupees twenty lakhs per individual if the securities are held in dematerialised form. - (iii) Margin: Banks should maintain a minimum margin of 50 percent of the market value of equity shares / convertible debentures held in physical form.
+- (i) Purpose of the Loan: Loan against shares, debentures and bonds may be granted to individuals to meet contingencies and personal needs or for subscribing to new or rights issues of shares / debentures / bonds or for purchase in the secondary market, against the security of shares / debentures / bonds held by the individual. - (ii) Amount of advance: Loans against the security of shares, debentures and bonds should not exceed the limit of Rupees ten lakhs per individual if the securities are held in physical form and Rupees twenty lakhs per individual if the securities are held in dematerialised form.
+Such loans are meant for genuine individual investors, and banks should not support collusive action by a large group of individuals belonging to the same corporate or their inter-connected entities to take multiple loans in order to support particular scrip or stock-broking activities of the connected firms.
+Such finance should be reckoned as an exposure to capital market. - (iii) Margin: Banks should maintain a minimum margin of 50 percent of the market value of equity shares / convertible debentures held in physical form.
 In the case of shares / convertible debentures held in dematerialised form, a minimum margin of 25 percent should be maintained.
 These are minimum margin stipulations and banks may stipulate higher margins for shares whether held in physical form or dematerialised form.
-The margin requirements for advances against preference shares / non-convertible debentures and bonds may be determined by the banks themselves. - (iv) Lending policy: Each bank should formulate with the approval of their Board of Directors a Loan Policy for grant of advances to individuals against shares / debentures / bonds keeping in view the RBI guidelines.
+The margin requirements for advances against preference shares / non-convertible debentures and bonds may be determined by the banks themselves. - (iv) Lending Policy: Each bank should formulate with the approval of their Board of Directors a Loan Policy for grant of advances to individuals against shares / debentures / bonds keeping in view the RBI guidelines.
 Banks should obtain a declaration from the borrower indicating the extent of loans availed of by him from other banks as input for credit evaluation.
 It would also be necessary to ensure that such accommodation from different banks is not obtained against shares of a single company or a group of companies.
 As a prudential measure, each bank may also consider laying down appropriate aggregate sub-limits of such advances.